Find Affordable College Courses

 Saint Augustine, FL

-Flagler College - St Augustine landed the #7 spot in the 2023 rankings for the best natural resources and conservation programs.
-Located in the small suburb of Saint Augustine, Flagler St. Augustine is a private not-for-profit college with a small student population.
+Flagler College - St Augustine did quite well in this year’s ranking of the best schools for natural resources and conservation students.
+It came in at #7 on the list.
+Located in the suburb of Saint Augustine, Flagler St. Augustine is a private not-for-profit college with a small student population.

 After completing their degree, natural resources and conservation graduates from Flagler St. Augustine carry an average student debtload of $26,000.

-Read full report on Natural Resources & Conservation at Flagler College - St Augustine
+Full Natural Resources & Conservation at Flagler College - St Augustine Report

-Florida International University ranked #8 on this year’s Best Natural Resources & Conservation Schools in Florida list.
-Located in the suburb of Miami, FIU is a public school with a fairly large student population.
+Florida International University came in at #8 in this year’s edition of the Best Natural Resources & Conservation Schools in Florida ranking.
+Located in the large suburb of Miami, FIU is a public college with a fairly large student population.

 While working on their degree, natural resources and conservation majors at FIU accumulate an average of around $13,752 in student debt.